programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 results_df_non_binary = results_df_non_binary.sort_values(by='highest_prob', ascending=False).reset_index(drop=True)
 ```

 This code chunk combines multiple steps from above into one set of operations.
-Since these steps are all familiar by now, I've used code comments to flag each steps.
-You'll noticed new variable names like `dicts_non_binary`, `X_non_binary`, and `Z_non_binary`, but I've maintained consistency with the naming conventions of `X`, `Y`, `Z`, and others, this time adding the suffix `_non_binary`.
+Since these steps are all familiar by now, I've used code comments to flag each step.
+You'll notice new variable names like `dicts_non_binary`, `X_non_binary`, and `Z_non_binary`, but I've maintained consistency with the naming conventions of `X`, `Y`, `Z`, and others, this time adding the suffix `_non_binary`.
 Take note, as well, of the fact that this code block uses the scikit-learn method `transform()` instead of `fit()` or `fit_transform`.
 The `transform()` method is common to many directs the code scikit-learn classes, and works by fitting new data to an existing model, whether that model be TF-IDF features, features selected by a `SelectKBest` instance, or or actual regression model.
-The pandas `merge()` statements is also new here.
+The pandas `merge()` statement is also new here.
 We use that to merge `results_df_non_binary` and `df_non_binary` into one DataFrame.
-The parameters `left_index=True` and `right_index=True` tells the method to merge on the respective indices rather than any column values in either DataFrame.
+The parameters `left_index=True` and `right_index=True` tell the method to merge on the respective indices rather than any column values in either DataFrame.

 Using the results DataFrame, we can look at some examples of what happens when we use a binary gender model to predict the gender of book reviews that don't fit into the model.
 This line of code will display the URL for the pdf file of the book review with the highest probability score: